Other aviation suppliers

 Get the top 3 suppliers or products, compared, with bilingual RFQ routing.

-GCC airports face unique operational pressures: extreme heat, rapid passenger growth (Doha's Hamad International saw 45M passengers in 2023, up 31% YoY), and the need to maintain 99.9% equipment availability.
+GCC airports face unique operational pressures: extreme heat, rapid passenger growth, and the need to maintain very high equipment availability.
 The "other aviation suppliers" category covers critical niche solutions – from anti-drone systems to electric ground support equipment (GSE) – that keep hubs running when conventional suppliers can't meet regional demands.

-Heavy-duty towbarless tractors handling A380s in DXB's 50°C apron heat.Rapiscan Systems (US) – 5 GCC airports
+Heavy-duty towbarless tractors capable of handling A380s in extreme apron heat.Rapiscan Systems (US)

-Falcon Shield counter-drone systems protecting critical airport infrastructure.Bucher Municipal GmbH Sweepers (US) – New entrant
+Falcon Shield counter-drone systems for protecting critical airport infrastructure.Bucher Municipal (Switzerland)

-Runway sweepers with 12km/h cleaning speeds for rapid turnarounds.Canadian Electric Vehicles Ltd (US) – New entrant
+Runway and apron sweepers for rapid airside cleaning.Canadian Electric Vehicles Ltd (Canada)

 Key Evaluation Criteria for Gulf Procurement